NSteinhoff/advent-of-code-2021/README.md

 # Advent of Code 2021

 This repository contains solutions (or failures) for the 2021 edition of the [**Advent of Code**][advent] in multiple languages.
-Each day's problem is contained in a single file.
+Each solution is contained in a single file.
 There are no dependencies other than the standard libraries of the respective languages.

 ## Running the solutions